Qatar–United States relations: Military

 In 2014, the United States sold $11 billion worth of arms to Qatar, including AH-64 Apache attack helicopters and Patriot and Javelin defense systems.

 In June 2017, Qatar signed a $12 billion deal to buy 36 F-15QA strike aircraft from the United States, with Boeing as the prime contractor on the sale.

-On September 29, 2025, US President Trump issued an executive order committing to the defense of Qatar, — including retaliatory military action — if it is attacked.
+On 29 September 2025, US President Trump issued an executive order committing to the defense of Qatar, — including retaliatory military action — if it is attacked.
 The actual scope of the order remains in question because legally binding agreements or treaties must be approved by the US Senate.

+On May 2, 2026, the United States approved the sale of Patriot missile defense systems to Qatar for an estimated $4.01 billion amid rising tensions in the Middle East.

 Disaster aid

 Qatar donated $100 million in aid to New Orleans after Hurricane Katrina ravaged the Gulf Coast in August 2005.

 When Hurricane Harvey hit the state of Texas from August to September 2017, Qatar's ambassador announced on 8 September that the country would be donating $30 million in aid to help rebuild Texas.